Paleotempestology: Role of climate modes

-The influence of natural trends on tropical cyclone activity has been recognized in paleotempestology records, such as a correlation between Atlantic hurricane tracks and activity with the status of the ITCZ; position of the Loop Current (for Gulf of Mexico hurricanes); North Atlantic Oscillation; sea surface temperatures and the strength of the West African Monsoon; and Australian cyclone activity and the Pacific Decadal Oscillation.
-Increased insolation – either from solar activity or from orbital variations – have been found to be detrimental to tropical cyclone activity in some regions.
-In the first millennium AD, warmer sea surface temperatures in the Atlantic as well as more restricted anomalies may be responsible for stronger regional hurricane activity.
+The influence of natural trends on tropical cyclone activity has been recognized in paleotempestology records, such as a correlation between Atlantic hurricane tracks and activity with the status of the ITCZ; position of the Loop Current (for Gulf of Mexico hurricanes); El Niño-Southern Oscillation activity; North Atlantic Oscillation both in East Asia and the Atlantic; sea surface temperatures and the strength of the West African Monsoon; ENSO activity and Sahara dust with East Asian typhoons; and Australian cyclone activity and the Pacific Decadal Oscillation.
+Increased insolation – either from solar activity or from orbital variations – have been found to be detrimental to tropical cyclone activity in some regions In the first millennium AD, warmer sea surface temperatures in the Atlantic as well as more restricted anomalies may be responsible for stronger regional hurricane activity. but not in the northeastern Gulf of Mexico.
 The climate mode dependency of tropical cyclone activity may be more pronounced in temperate regions where tropical cyclones find less favourable conditions.

 Among the known climate modes that influence tropical cyclone activity in paleotempestological records are ENSO phase variations, which influence tropical cyclone activity in Australia and the Atlantic, but also their path as has been noted for typhoons.
-More general global correlations have been found, such as a negative correlation between tropical cyclone activity in Japan and the North Atlantic and correlation between the Atlantic and Australia on the one hand and between Australia and French Polynesia on the other hand.
+More general global correlations have been found, such as a negative correlation between tropical cyclone activity in Japan on the one hand and the North Atlantic, Gulf of Thailand and South China on the other hand, and a correlation between the Atlantic and Australia on the one hand and between Australia and French Polynesia on the other hand.